KanzaFatima/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DLXS1uV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-But first we have to cleanup some thing.
+Before we you finish there are some things that need cleaning up.

-Delete the setup folder.
+We need to delete the setup folder.
 Go to C:\inetpub\wwwroot\osTicket\setup.

 </p>